jagadish1294/Testing/README.md

 # Testing
-We are testing an application
+We are testing an UI